-The trustees consider variability of investment returns to constitute the charity's major financial risk.
+The trustees consider variability of investment returns on the permanent endowment to constitute the charity's major financial risk.
 This is mitigated by retaining expert investment managers and having a diversified investment portfolio.
+The trustees manage the permanent endowment on a total return basis, having obtained an Order from the Charity Commission.
+The trustees consider that the use of a total return approach helps stabilise the resources available for grant making, thereby facilitating longer term grants and a more stable number of scholarship awards.